javedmshah/javedmshah.github.io/index.md

       </ul>
   </div>
 </div>
-**Javed runs product management for startups. <br>He is currently pursuing an MS in Computer Science from the University of Illinois, Chicago. <br>
+**Javed runs product management for startups. <br>He is currently pursuing a PhD in Computer Science from the University of Illinois, Chicago.
+He is working with Prof. Natalie Parde who co-directs the Natural Language Processing laboratory.<br>
 Javed holds a BS in Computer Engineering from University of Pune and an MBA from UC Berkeley.
 <br> He can be reached at thoughttrain@berkeley.edu**